 Now living in the North Georgia Mountains for the past thirty years I have been given ample opportunities to enjoy my MG’s, Sprites, Morris’s and Minis on some of the most beautiful and fun-filled mountain byways found anywhere and on a nearly year round basis.

 February 2018 arrives.
 Plans for a overdue return trip to my old neighborhood in Redwood City California (just south of San Francisco) to see an ’80 year old friend of forty years have entered the early spring picture.
 Being 69 years old and retired, I certainly had the time to make the drive.
-I have driven cross-country several times via pony cars, vans, motorcycles and pick-ups, I also have the knowledge of knowing the many routes both good, not as good, easiest, coldest, hottest, etc. so the plans are solidified, I’m heading west.
+I have driven cross-country several times via pony cars, vans, trucks that require Overweight Permits, motorcycles and pick-ups, I also have the knowledge of knowing the many routes both good, not as good, easiest, coldest, hottest, etc. so the plans are solidified, I’m heading west.

 Finally it was time to leave so I started assembling the few items other than my clothes that I might need.
 The normal stuff … i.e. sunglasses, extra glasses, cell phone charger, flash light and very little else as my 2016 GMC Canyon pick-up would keep me safe and comfy so I would need little else.
 Oh, and the 3 year old Rand McNally Atlas I keep on my desk was loaded up.
 (I do not have or use any of the electronic stuff in my new pickup, or phones that gives me directions, communications, emergency dispatch etc. and I do not have a computer at my home nor do I have an ATM or debit card.
 Cash works and was put in play.